markerberg/helpful-JS/algorithms.md

 ### find values in sorted arr
 ```
 // find pair of values where there avg is equal to target
-// we can use divide and conquer
+// we can use divide and conquer using binary search
 function averagePair(arr, num){
   let start = 0
   let end = arr.length-1;